Russian double-sided smartphone has global ambitions

 SAN FRANCISCO Zander Dejah, 25, pays $1,900 a month rent to live in a downtown San Francisco house with at least 40 other people, many of whom sleep in bunk beds.

-MOSCOW Russian modem developer Yota Devices has launched its first smartphone, hoping its novel double-sided screen will allow it to break into foreign markets although analysts doubt it will gain a sizeable share from established rivals.
+MOSCOW Russian modem developer Yota Devices has launched its first smartphone on Wednesday, hoping its novel double-sided screen will allow it to break into markets in Europe and the Middle East and gain share from rivals.

-Yota has been developing the phone since 2010.
-On Wednesday, it was presented to Prime Minister Dmitry Medvedev, a lover of modern gadgets, who suggested the novelty had made iPhone maker Apple "strain", Russian news agencies reported.

 Oil-rich Russia is a major market for foreign handset makers such as Apple and Samsung Electronics, but it has so far not been successful in designing handsets.

-Moscow-based Yota Devices plans to sell the phone in 20 countries next year after making its 2013 debut in Russia, Austria, France, Germany and Spain, Chief Executive Vlad Martynov told Reuters.
+Moscow-based Yota Devices plans to sell the phone in 20 countries next year after making its 2013 debut in Russia, Austria, France, Germany and Spain.

-"If we really hit the mark, we'll be happy because in two to three years everyone will be copying us," he said, referring to the success of Apple's iPhones since their launch in 2007.
-He has no plans now to launch in the competitive U.S. market.
+"If we really hit the mark, we'll be happy because in two to three years everyone will be copying us," said Yota Device's Chief Executive Vlad Martynov, referring to the success of Apple's iPhones since their launch in 2007.
+He currently has no plans to launch in the competitive U.S. market.

-Analysts however were sceptical, predicting Yota will struggle to emulate the success of the iPhone or Samsung's Galaxy smartphone.
+Analysts were sceptical, predicting it will struggle to emulate the success of Apple's iPhone or Samsung's Galaxy smartphone.

 "In people's minds Yota Devices is a no-name company, it's not Samsung or Nokia or Apple, which all have their fans.
 No one will be expecting a YotaPhone," said Denis Kuskov, analyst at research firm TelecomDaily.